Wolfgang Liebeneiner: Post war

 In 1947, Liebeneiner directed the debut of Wolfgang Borchert's play Draußen vor der Tür (The Man Outside) in the Hamburg Kammerspiele.
 In 1956 he was successful with the film The Trapp Family.

-He died on 28 November 1987 in Vienna after a long illness.
+He died on 28 November 1987, aged 82, in Vienna after a long illness.

 Personal life

-Liebeneiner was married twice: first, from 1934 to the actress Ruth Hellberg, then from 1944 to the actress Hilde Krahl, with whom he had his daughter Johanna Liebeneiner, who also became an actress.
+Liebeneiner was married twice: first, from 1934 to the actress Ruth Hellberg, then from 1944 to the actress Hilde Krahl, with whom he had his daughter Johanna Liebeneiner, also an actress.